hstatsep-js/sep11-freedom-project/tool/learning-log.md

  3/10/24
 * added sound for fifth div
 * pretty much done with MVP, I do want the color to change when clicked must do on monday!

 3/17/24

 * added sound to div 6,
 * fixed broken sound for div 5
 * added images to all divs

+3/18/24
+* removed images from 5 & 6
+* div #1 changes color when clicked, works alongside sound function
+* will do this to the rest of the Divs

 <!--
 * Links you used today (websites, videos, etc)